-Tuition hours are, as you’d expect, the time you spend on your core learning either through an online course or in a classroom.
+Tuition hours are the time you spend on your core learning either through an online course or in a classroom.
 The NEBOSH General Certificate has a total of 80 tuition hours across the 3 units.

 Online courses offer the most flexibility.
 You’ll have all the materials you need for your core learning hours, but when and how long you study for is up to you.